 Sometimes we take these patterns as “gospel truth.”
 For example, you might have heard someone say, “this is always the way we’ve done ____!
 It’s tradition.
 It worked in the past, there’s no need to change it.”
-Most paradigms we experience go unchallenged because it’s simply the way we’ve always done things.
-And while maintaining true paradigms is important – even necessary – false paradigms often permeate culture by way of “tradition.”
+Most paradigms we experience go unchallenged because it’s simply the habit of society.
+Challenging paradigms has a two-fold result.
+First, it has the effect of strengthening true paradigms and second, it destroys false paradigms.

 What is a false paradigm?

 A false paradigm is the negation of a true paradigm.
 Let me explain.

 A paradigm that is true, is a pattern (or worldview) that actually exists in reality whether we believe it or not.
 It’s true.
 A false paradigm is simply a pattern that doesn’t actually reflect reality.
 It negates, or is a denial or contradiction of, the truth of reality.

 So, for example, it is a true paradigm that the earth revolves around the sun.
 A false paradigm is the notion that the sun revolves around the earth.
 While both paradigms explain why we have night and day, and though both have an explanation for the movement of the sun and moon across the sky, only one of these paradigms can be true.

 A false paradigm doesn’t reflect reality.
 In other words, the fact that we have day and night doesn’t necessarily mean that the earth revolves around the sun in reality.
 It might look that way because we feel stationary, but that doesn’t make it true.

 Is there a false paradigm about the solution to poverty?
 Think about it.